Grey Check Mark on LinkedIn Message? What You Need to Know About Read Receipts

 Best Practices for LinkedIn Messaging Success

-• Value Proposition: Lead with how you can help them, not what you need
+Lead with value, not a request: Frame your message around how you can help them, not what you need from them.

 Common Misconceptions and Troubleshooting